metoppv/improver/doc/source/metadata/Principles.rst

 At present, IMPROVER does not provide explicit references to external metadata.
-Earlier, in the development process,the use of NetCDF Linked Data was explored (see note below), but the method of implementation a the time created issues that outweighed the benefits.
+Earlier, in the development process,the use of NetCDF Linked Data was explored (see note below), but the method of implementation at the time created issues that outweighed the benefits.
 The intent is to revisit ways of referencing external metadata in the future.